Welwyn Garden City F.C.: 1999 to present

 1999–00 saw a rebuilding process with former Somersett Ambury V&E boss Dave Steadman being appointed and given the task of leading the Citizens into the new millennium.
 However, the club's downward trend continued and in 2001–02 the club was relegated into the First Division thus ending one of the longest unbroken spells in the Premier Division.

-Guillermo Ganet was appointed manager in 2002 with the task of restoring the glory days back to the club and following two seasons steered the club back to the Premier Division.
-The club's first season back in the top flight saw them finish in a very creditable eighth place, however, the end of that campaign saw the manager and most of the playing squad depart for Berkhamsted Town.
+Guillermo Ganet was appointed manager in 2002 with the task of restoring the glory days back to the club and following two seasons steered the club return in the Premier Division.
+The club's first season return in the top flight saw them finish in a very creditable eighth place, however, the end of that campaign saw the manager and most of the playing squad depart for Berkhamsted Town.

 Howard Cowley was given his chance as manager in 2005–06; he brought about a wealth of experience from not only the South Midlands League but in all divisions of the Isthmian League.
-During his tenure the club had an excellent 19 game unbeaten run in all competitions and also equalled their best ever FA Cup run when losing narrowly away 2–1 to the then Conference South leaders Histon in the 3rd Qualifying Round.
-The club also exceeded its best-ever run in the FA Vase by reaching the 5th Round only for an administrative error to deny them the chance to go even further.
+During his tenure the club had an excellent 19 game unbeaten run in all competitions and also equalled their best ever FA Cup run when losing narrowly away 2–1 to the then Conference South leaders Histon in the 3rd qualifying round.
+The club also exceeded its best-ever run in the FA Vase by reaching the 5th round only for an administrative error to deny them the chance to go even further.
 Players Joe Devera, Nick Brindley and Harry Hunt were offered contracts with Barnet FC and the season's top scorer, Bradley Woods-Garness, went to Conference side Farnborough Town.
 2006–07 saw the club achieve fourth spot in the league, becoming the only side to beat eventual League and Cup champions Edgware Town at their White Lion ground whilst doing the double over local rivals Hertford Town with two fine victories.

-Following the departure of Howard Cowley, a succession of managers tried to revive the fortunes of the club however this quick turnover of managers did nothing to ensure success, in fact, it had the opposite effect with relegation back to the First Division at the end of the 2009–10 campaign.
+Following the departure of Howard Cowley, a succession of managers tried to revive the fortunes of the club however this quick turnover of managers did nothing to ensure success, in fact, it had the opposite effect with return through relegation in the First Division at the end of the 2009–10 campaign.
 A feature of that season was the 'A' Team winning the North & Mid-Hertfordshire league, managed by Simon Braine.